wazuh/wazuh-documentation/source/amazon/integrating-aws-cloudwatch-logs.rst

 Troubleshooting
 ===============
 This section covers possible errors that may occur if we have made any mistakes during the configuration process.
-Those errors will be found in the ``<WAZUH_HOME>/logs/ossec.log file``.
+Those errors will be found in the ``<WAZUH_HOME>/logs/ossec.log`` file.

 .. note::
     To increase the verbosity of the messages found in ossec.log you can enable the debug mode for the AWS module by adding the line wazuh_modules.debug=2 to the <WAZUH_HOME>/etc/local_internal_options.conf file and restarting Wazuh.